queents/vilt/README.md

 ## Overview

-<b>Vilt Admin</b> is build to make it easy to development web apps and API by generate files of CRUD operations and support helpers of tones of functions to make it easy to manage and use framework services.
+<b>Vilt</b> is build to make it easy to development web apps and API by generate files of CRUD operations and support helpers of tones of functions to make it easy to manage and use framework services.

 ## Features